Midhurst Rother College Curriculum Statement

 Subject specialism is at the heart of our curriculum and you will see differences in the way that the curriculum is constructed and assessed in different subjects.
 Standardised written assessments, for example, play less of a role in performance subjects such as music and physical education.
 The stability of our curriculum allows subject expertise to develop over time, and we are careful to provide sufficient time for teachers of the same subject to plan together and collaborate.

-As a mastery curriculum our pupils study fewer topics in greater depth.
-A 3-year Key Stage 3 provides pupils with the time and space to gain a secure understanding that builds over time in each subject.
+At Key Stage 3, we deliver a traditional curriculum and we believe a 3-year Key Stage 3 provides pupils with the time and space to gain a secure understanding that builds over time in each subject.
 In our lessons we expect to see all pupils grappling with the same challenging content, with teachers providing additional support for pupils who need it.
 Rather than moving on to new content, our higher attainers produce work of greater depth and flair.

 Our approach to teaching and learning supports our curriculum by ensuring that lessons build on prior learning and provide sufficient opportunity for guided and independent practice.
 We use Barak Rosenshine’s Principles of Instruction to develop our teaching practice.
 At the heart of Rosenshine’s principles is a simple instructional core: